hpssjellis/my-examples-of-chatGPT/README.md

 Example 1.

+...v01

-Make a single file webpage that includes javascript on the same page  to load all  images from local storage and displays them on the page.
-Put "my" in front of all local variables.
+Make a single file webpage that includes javascript include a button to display images from the webcam and save the PNG image in base64 format to localstorage using the date and time as the localstorage key.
+Put "my" in front of all local variables

 Code at [public/chatgpt01-v01.html](public/chatgpt01-v01.html)

 Demo at https://hpssjellis.github.io/my-examples-of-chatGPT/public/chatgpt01-v01.html

+--

 ... v02
-add a button to delete from local storage all the images

 Code at [public/chatgpt01-v01.html](public/chatgpt01-v02.html)

 Demo at https://hpssjellis.github.io/my-examples-of-chatGPT/public/chatgpt01-v02.html
+---

 ... v03
-continue and add a button to make the webcam take pictures and add the pictures to local storage using the date and time as the local storage key

 Code at [public/chatgpt01-v03.html](public/chatgpt01-v03.html)

 Demo at https://hpssjellis.github.io/my-examples-of-chatGPT/public/chatgpt01-v03.html
+---

 ... v04